GiorgosMathioudakis/Operating_Systems/Assignment_4/README.md

 The implementation that I would do written in C.

-In sched.c at pick_next_task we add the following code.
-If the following code does not return any tasks then we continue with the default code of pick_next_task.
+Inside sched.c at pick_next_task we will add the following code.
+If it does not return any tasks , then we continue with the default code of that file.

 void update_time_slices_for_group(struct group_info *group, float time_slice) {
     // Traverse each process in the group and update its time slice